 Today I wanted to talk to you about Belgian Interiors.
 You might not immediately be able to picture what this looks like, but this laid back style has most likely crept into your home or the home of someone you know.
 The thing I love about this style is its effortlessness and laid back approach to home interiors.
 It nods towards minimalism and simplicity but in no way creates a space that is cold or lifeless.

 So what characteristics can we expect to see in Belgian homes?
 The focus is very much on a neutral colour palette complimented by raw unfinished woods, linens and natural textures.
 Due to the neutral tones, the emphasis falls on texture to provide depth and warmth to the room.

 Spaces feel uncluttered and simple with the emphasis on minimal furniture.
 Yet, perhaps surprisingly, designs still feel rich and luxurious and most importantly lived in.
 I think that is the real fascination with this style.
 On paper you might assume that the focus on simplicity would create a empty, cold space but actually it is quite the opposite.
 Belgian style homes are beautiful and full of elegance and warmth.

 The atmosphere generated is likely in some part to be due to the importance of natural light.
 The picture below shows how this Belgian Manor is flooded with light, creating shadows and highlights throughout the hallway.
-The use of light in conjunction with warm tones and natural materials ensures for a warm and homely space (if you want to learn more about why lighting your home correctly is so important check out this interview with lighting designer Toria).
+The use of light in conjunction with warm tones and natural materials ensures for a warm and homely space.

 One of the most famous features of this style is the linen slip cover (removable sofa cover).
 Linen alone is one of the most indicative materials used in Belgian designs.
 Linen fabrics are a great option for throws, cushions, sofa coverings and curtains as the fabric doesn’t look heavy and will soften the room.